First Person View (FPV)¶

 In addition you will need a monitor like the Black Pearl or goggles.

-- Fat Shark has a wide range of goggles including the “Attitude” and “Dominator” that have been proven to work.
+Fat Shark has a wide range of goggles including the “Attitude” and “Dominator” that have been proven to work.
 Note that some models come with a built in transmitter & receiver that would replace the 3DR video kits 5.8 Ghz transmitter/receiver pair mentioned above.
 SkyZone, Eachine, and others also make many models for FPV use.

 In addition you may wish to set-up a separate camera gimbal(perhaps with Go-Pro attached) to record the flight in HD.